The SPA Rules

 On 1 November 2019, all exhibitors in the SPA Fine Art exhibition will be invited to attend the fine art preview.

 On Saturday 2 November 2019, the SPA exhibition will open to the public.
-It will be held at the Scottish Arts Club, 24 Rutland Square, Edinburgh and open Tuesday to Sunday until Saturday 30 November 2019..
+It will be held at the Scottish Arts Club, 24 Rutland Square, Edinburgh and open Tuesday to Saturday (closed Sunday and Monday) until Saturday 30 November 2019..

 After the Edinburgh exhibition closes on 1 December, all works will be packed and taken to Glasgow.